-Amuse bouche: Middle Eastern style chicken salad.
+- Middle Eastern style chicken salad

-Chickpea Soup, with Arabic spiced ratatouille.
+- Chickpea Soup, with Arabic spiced ratatouille

-Starter: marinated prawns, with Quinoa and wake salad, and red pepper sauce.
+- Marinated prawns, with Quinoa and wake salad, and red pepper sauce

-Entree: US rib-eye steak, with steamed green beans, creamy mashed potatoes, and garlic and herb butter.
+- US rib-eye steak, with steamed green beans, creamy mashed potatoes, and garlic and herb butter

-Dessert trio of berry and cinnamon frangipani, apricot cheesecake, with passion fruit meringue, chocolate mousse.
+- Trio of berry and cinnamon frangipani, apricot cheesecake, with passion fruit meringue, chocolate mousse

-Before landing in Abu Dhabi (at 4.30 am local time), I also ordered some fresh fruits and cereals.
+Before landing in Abu Dhabi (at 4:30 am local time), I also ordered some fresh fruits and cereals.

 Etihad Airways’ First Class cabin on the A380 has 2 toilets in the front of the plane.
 Both have a lovely design and feature Le Labo Begamote 22 toiletries.
 One of the toilets also features a fully equipped shower room.
-Each First Class passenger has access to 5 minutes of running water in the shower, although you can turn on and off the water supply as many time as you want.
+Each First Class passenger has access to 5 minutes of running water in the shower, although you can turn on and off the water supply as many times as you want.
 Emirates First Class on the A380 also offers a shower suite which I photographed here.

-Review by my friends at Luxury Travel Expert
+Review by our friends at Luxury Travel Expert